 Chinese Character Usage Frequency

 Chinese is considered one of the most difficult living languages to learn, primarily because there's little to no association between written characters and pronunciation.
-To maximize the speed to achieve reading literacy, the student must learn the most commonly used characters first.
-Fortunately you can find commonly used characters on the Internet such as 现代汉语常用字表 (also available here), which lists the most frequently used 2500 characters.
+To maximize the speed to achieve reading literacy, the student should learn the most commonly used characters first.
+Fortunately you can find commonly used characters on the Internet such as 现代汉语常用字表, which lists the most frequently used 2500 characters.
 But the problem with this official list is that the characters are sorted by number of strokes (笔画) of each character.
 Ideally the student would like to see this list sorted by real-life usage (使用频率).

-Earlier attempts to create this usage frequency list include 频度表 dated 1985 or 1987 cited in 关于发布《现代汉语常用字表》的联合通知, or 部件构字数降序排列表.
+Earlier attempts to create this usage frequency list include 频度表 (frequency table) dated 1985 or 1987 cited in 关于发布《现代汉语常用字表》的联合通知, or 部件构字数降序排列表.
 Before the Internet, linguists resorted to laborious literature search and manual compilation to generate a character or word usage frequency list.
 The Internet to this work is as calculators to accounting.
 It not only makes this task so much faster but changes it to fun work.
-In recent years, there are Mats' work (description), Dylan Sung's Frequency of Characters (description) and Jun Da's Frequency statistics.
+In recent years, there are Mats' work (description), Dylan Sung's Frequency of Characters (description), and Jun Da's Frequency Statistics.
 Although their researches all rely on computer technology, and some crawl on the Internet, none directly use the results of an existing Internet search engine.
-The work described in this article takes a different approach by using a popular Web search engine to achieve this goal, thus bringing this previously daunting task to a hobbyist at home.
+The work described here takes a different approach by using a popular Web search engine to achieve this goal, thus bringing this previously daunting task to a hobbyist at home.
 The computer program used to generate the character usage table can be re-run at any time.
 Full source code is available.
+(The code may be somewhat outdated.
+The procedure to prepare for Chinese character search and sorting can be simplified, because I did the work before the time I learned more about Unicode processing.
+The code can also be used to search and sort words of other languages.)

 The method I use is to submit each Chinese character to a search engine and record the search count.
-For instance, as of this writing, searching for "一" on Google returns "about 37,900,000" results.
-For each character, we get an approximate search count and all the counts are sorted in descending order.
-The result is 常用汉字使用频率表 (Google).
-The detailed procedure is in Appendix.
+For instance, searching for "一" on Google returns "about 37,900,000" results.
+For each character, we get an approximate search count like this.
+At the end, all the counts are sorted in descending order.
+The result is 常用汉字使用频率表 (Google) (completed in 2005).
+Similarly, the result for Yahoo search is 常用汉字使用频率表 (Yahoo), and that for Baidu is 常用汉字使用频率表 (Baidu) (both completed in 2009).
+The frequency lists are quite good judging by common sense.

-One of the problems with this Google version is that sometimes Google returns wrong results; for instance, the top result of searching for "二" has no "二" in the page at all, not even in the Google-cached page.
-Baidu and Yahoo China don't have this problem.
-The other problem is that some characters seem to have counter-intuitive order of frequency; in real life, "等" is unlikely to be used more often than "人", yet Google's result counts, either from my program or by manual search, are 58,800,000 and 55,500,000, respectively.
-A search on Baidu or Yahoo China is consistent with common sense: "人" occurs more often than "等" on the Internet.
-I can easily change my program to search on the sites geared more toward the Chinese language.
-But from US where I am now, the program may run much longer than 22 minutes as my Google version does.
+One of the problems with the Google version is that some characters seem to have counter-intuitive order of frequency.
+For example, in real life, "等" is unlikely to be used more often than "人", and yet Google's result counts, either from my program or by manual search, are 58,800,000 and 55,500,000, respectively.
+A search on Baidu or Yahoo is consistent with common sense: "人" occurs more often than "等" on the Internet.

 Appendix